emotion-js/emotion/packages/babel-preset-css-prop/README.md

 # @emotion/babel-preset-css-prop

-> A babel preset to automatically enable emotion's css prop
+> A Babel preset to automatically enable Emotion's css prop when using the classic JSX runtime.
+If you want to use [the new JSX runtimes](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) please do not use this preset but rather just include our [`babel-plugin-emotion`](/packages/babel-plugin-emotion) directly and follow instructions for configuring the new JSX runtimes [here](/docs/css-prop.mdx##babel-preset).

 - [Install](#install)
 - [Usage](#usage)